In another article, we explain what plugins are and how you can use plugins to easily extend your web site’s functionality.

 Click Apply …

-After your plugins have been updated, you can click on the Return to Plugins page link to return to the Plugins area, or visit another section of your dashboard …
+After your plugins have all been updated, you can click on the Return to Plugins page link to go back to the Plugins section, or choose another option from the sidebar menu …

-Once all plugins are up-to-date, the plugin notifications disappear (i.e. the “at-a-glance” indicators and “There is a new version of XYZ plugin available” notices no longer display) …
+Once your plugins are all up-to-date, the plugin notifications will disappear (i.e. the “at-a-glance” indicators and “There is a new version of XYZ plugin available” notices no longer display on your screen, toolbar and menus) …

-(When your site uses the latest version of all plugins, notification icons do not display)
+(When your site uses the latest version of all plugins, the notification icons do not display)

-Now that you know how to automatically update your in your dashboard, let’s take a look at how to safely delete plugins safely from your blog or website.
+Now that you know how to automatically update WordPress inside your admin dashboard, let’s take a look at how to safely delete plugins safely from your WordPress blog or website.

-At times, you may choose to remove WP plugins that are no longer needed or being used on your site.
-This helps to conserve resources on your server and also will help you avoid causes of some problems.
+It’s a good idea to uninstall plugins that are no longer needed or being used on your site.
+This can help reduce resource usage and also eliminates causes of some problems.

-In this section, you will learn how to safely deactivate and delete unused plugins from your WordPress site.
+In this section, you will learn how to uninstall unused plugins from your site.

 To remove a plugin, go to your WP admin menu and choose Plugins > Installed Plugins …

-If you need to browse all the files that will be deleted before going ahead with the next step, then click on the “Click to view entire list of files which will be deleted” link in the “Delete Plugin” page …
+If you need to review a list of all the files that will be deleted before going ahead, then click on the “Click to view entire list of files which will be deleted” link in the “Delete Plugin” section …

-A complete list of files associated with the plugin that you are about to delete will display on your screen …
+All files associated with the plugin selected for removalwill be listed on your screen …

-If you are sure that you would like to go ahead and delete the selected plugin files, then click on the Yes, Delete these files button …
+If you are absolutely sure that you want to go ahead and delete these plugin files, then click on the Yes, Delete these files button …

 Click the Apply button …